There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 |Access to all future products|

-You can also get the lifetime plans, meaning that you can benefit from lifetime support and updates.
+You can also get the lifetime plan, which is $699 meaning that you can benefit from lifetime support and updates + access to all future products.

 Is Kadence Theme Pro worth your money?